FrameworkComputer/linux-docs/framework13/Fedora41-amd-fw13.md

 ## This will:

-- Getting  your laptop fully updated.
+- Get your laptop fully updated.
 - Enable improved fractional scaling support Fedora's GNOME environment using Wayland.
 - Enabling tap to click on the touchpad.